pvh513/vectorhash/README.md

 The actual checksums will be different of course, but the aim is to replicate all command line options.
 This makes it easy to adapt scripts, etc. See the man page included in this distribution for a more detailed description of the options.
-In the remaining description only the name vh32sum will be used for brevity, but all remarks apply implicitly to the other three executables as well.
+In the remaining description only the name vh128sum will be used for brevity, but all remarks apply implicitly to the other executables as well.

-The four executables are in fact identical and are hard links to each other.
+The executables are in fact identical and are hard links to each other.
 The code determines the width of the checksum by looking at the name of the executable.
-If that name contains the string "32" it will produce a 32-bit executable, and similarly for 64-, 128-, 256-, 512-, and 1024-bit checksums.
-Other widths of the checksum are not supported.
-If it is not possible to determine the width of the checksum this way, the width will default to 32 bits.
-It is also possible to force the width with command line flags, e.g. the command vh32sum \-l256 will produce a 256-bit checksum.
+If that name is of the form "vh\<number\>sum" it will produce a \<number\>-bit wide checksum, e.g. an executable named vh256sum will produce a 256-bit wide checksum.
+This works for all supported checksum widths.
+If it is not possible to determine the width of the checksum this way, the width will default to 128 bits.
+It is also possible to force the width with command line flags, e.g. the command vh128sum \-l256 will produce a 256-bit checksum.
+Supported lengths are any multiple of 32 bits between 32 and 1024.
+Not all checksum widths have been tested against SMHasher.
+See the previous section for a list of all the tests.

-The vh32sum executable can handle multiple file names in a single invocation (as long as you do not exceed the maximum command-line length of the shell).
+The vh128sum executable can handle multiple file names in a single invocation (as long as you do not exceed the maximum command-line length of the shell).
-Creating or checking checksums this way will be much faster than invoking vh32sum separately for each individual file.
+Creating or checking checksums this way will be much faster than invoking vh128sum separately for each individual file.
 So this practise is strongly recommended.

 The code will automatically detect if supported SIMD instructions are available and use the highest set available.
 If you include the \--verbose flag, the code will report which SIMD instruction set has been used.
-You can also override this detection with command line options, e.g. vh32sum \--avx512 will force the code to use the AVX512f instruction set, even if the hardware does not support those instructions.
+You can also override this detection with command line options, e.g. vh128sum \--avx512 will force the code to use the AVX512f instruction set, even if the hardware does not support those instructions.
 You will get a crash on an illegal instruction in the latter case.
 These flags are intended for testing and debugging and should not be needed in a normal production environment.

-The command vh32sum \--help will give a complete overview of all flags that are supported.
+The command vh128sum \--help will give a complete overview of all flags that are supported.

 The checksums of an empty file are as follows.
 These can be reproduced with the command

-	echo -n | vh32sum
+	echo -n | vh128sum -l 32

 and similarly for other checksum widths.